Clara Franzini-Armstrong

-Clara Franzini-Armstrong (born on 3 October 1938) is an electron microscopist and a professor emerita of cell and developmental biology at the University of Pennsylvania.
+Clara Franzini-Armstrong (born on 3 October 1938) is an electron microscopist and professor emerita of cell and developmental biology at the University of Pennsylvania.

 Early life

-Clara Franzini was born in Florence on 3 October 1938.
-She lived with both parents along with her brothers Paolo, Carlo, and Marco.
+Franzini-Armstrong was born in Florence on 3 October 1938.
+She lived with both of her parents along with her brothers Paolo, Carlo, and Marco.
 Her father was an atomic physicist, and her mother had a physics degree.
 She became interested in science during her schooling.

 Education

 Franzini-Armstrong enrolled in the biological sciences program at the University of Pisa in 1956 and earned her Laurea degree in 1960.
 She became interested in electron microscopy after the Italian Ministry of Education gave an electron microscope to the University of Pisa.
 Franzini-Armstrong completed postdoctoral training at Keith R. Porter's laboratory at Harvard University.

 Career

 From 1960 to 1961, Franzini-Armstrong was an assistant professor of pathology at the University of Pisa.
 Then, from 1963 to 1964, she worked at the National Institutes of Health with R. J. Podolsky and earned a Master of Research degree in muscle physiology.
 Later, from 1964 to 1966, she worked as a research assistant at University College London, with Andrew Huxley, where she studied contractile machinery and optical methods in Huxley’s laboratory.
 During this period, she also earned a second Master of Research degree in muscle structure.
 She worked as a research associate in physiology at Duke University in the late 1960s.

 From 1969 to the early 1970s, Franzini-Armstrong worked as an associate in physiology at the University of Rochester.
 She then became an assistant professor in physiology at the University of Rochester from 1972 to 1975, before becoming an associate professor of anatomy at the University of Pennsylvania from 1975 to 1981.
-She was a professor of anatomy at the University of Pennsylvania during the 1980s until 1992, and then a professor of cell and developmental biology at the University of Pennsylvania from 1992 to 2007.

 Franzini-Armstrong has been a professor emerita of cell and developmental biology at the Perelman School of Medicine at the University of Pennsylvania since 2007.
 She and her husband are the only married couple to be members of the National Academy of Sciences.